Lois Riess: Murder of David Riess

-David Riess was found dead on March 23, 2018, at their home in Blooming Prairie, Minnesota.
+David Riess (Note: Full name by birth: David Leonard Riess) was found dead on March 23, 2018, at their home in Blooming Prairie, Minnesota.
 The 54-year-old was discovered by authorities after concerned family members reported they had not heard from him in several days.
 Upon investigation, David was found with multiple gunshot wounds, and his death was quickly ruled a homicide.
 Lois Riess was identified as the primary suspect after she went missing shortly after the murder, along with her husband's vehicle and significant funds from his bank account.

 Authorities determined that Lois Riess had forged David's signature on checks and withdrawn $11,000 from his account before fleeing the state.
 Evidence collected at the scene suggested the crime was premeditated, with Lois allegedly planning to use the stolen funds to finance her escape.
 Neighbors and acquaintances described David as a kind and well-liked man, with no prior indications of trouble in the marriage.
 However, Lois's escalating gambling debts was considered potential motives for the crime.